ace-design/JustificationDiagram/README.md

 [
     {
         "Node":{
-	    "@comment": "The node labeled "Jacoco Repor" is optional and... ".
+	    "@comment": "The node labeled 'Jacoco Repor' is optional and... ",
             "Label":"Jacoco Report",
             "Optional":"true",
-	    "@comment2": "...need to check the exitance of the file 'target/site/jacoco/index.html'" "Files": [
+	    "@comment2": "...need to check the exitance of the file 'target/site/jacoco/index.html'." , "Files": [
                 "target/site/jacoco/index.html"
             ]